phstc/phstc.github.com/_posts/2012-11-16-use-aspirinjs-to-improve-your-javascript-code.md

 ---
 layout: post
-title: Use AspirinJS to improve your JavaScript code
+title: "Use AspirinJS to improve your JavaScript code"
 ---

 Have you a JavaScript causing you a headache?
 Will you write a JavaScript that you don't want to cause you a headache?